Reverse logistics: our management of product returns

 - Sustainability: It allows for the recycling and reuse of products and materials, thus contributing to more environmentally friendly practices .

-- Cost Reduction: By recovering and reusing products or components, businesses can reduce their production and supply costs.
+- Cost reduction: By recovering and reusing products or components, companies can reduce their production and supply costs.

 - Regulatory compliance: Many industries must comply with strict regulations regarding the treatment of end-of-life products.